meer-trench/SUMAT/README.md

 2. Input File Preparation
    Prepare your input files according to the specified format and make sure it is in your project folder.
+The input file should be separated by tabs.

    Input file format example:

     ```plaintext
-    SampleID    fastq1  fastq2  bin_group
+    #SampleID    fastq1  fastq2  bin_group
     Sample001   reads1.1.fq.gz    reads1.2.fq.gz    group1
     Sample002   reads2.1.fq.gz    reads2.2.fq.gz    group1
     ```